-1. my enrolment in the Plan shal and terminate 2.
-I agree to take my leave period com nmencing and terminating 3. eturn to the employ of the C emergency circumstances. ompany at the end of the leave period, not 4.
-During the period prior to the leave period, I agree to be paid at the rate of% of my annual salary in effect in those years.
+1. and terminate 2.
+I agree to take my leave period commencing and terminating 3.
+I intend to return to the employ of the Company at the end of the leave period, not withstanding emergency circumstances.
+4. During the period prior to the leave period, I agree to be paid at the rate of% of my annual salary in effect in those years.
 I accept responsibility for any financial indemnity arising out of participation in the Plan.
-5. in which I g my leave period to be paid in the Placegular payroll system.
-6. ay Five Hundred Dollars (\$5 erms and conditions of the Pla charge if I fail to Emplo oyee Name: Signa ture: Date: Appro oved by: Department Head Date: Editor-In-Chief Date: Director, Human Resources Date:
+5. I agree during my leave period to be paid in total the amount withheld during the period in which I have participated in the Plan.
+Payment will be processed through the Company's regular payroll system.
+6. I agree to pay Five Hundred Dollars (\$500) as an administration charge if I fail to complete all terms and conditions of the Plan.
+Em ployee Name:

+Signature: Date:

+Approved by: Department Head Date:

+Editor-In-Chief Date:

+Director, Human Resources Date: